CDCgov/data-exchange-processing-status/README.md

 [GraphiQL playground](http://localhost:8090/graphiql).

 ![PS API GraphiQL](./resources/ps-api-graphiql.png)
 > **Note**: Postman can also be used for a more rich GraphQL experience.
-If using Postman, simply go to "New" -> "GraphQL" and paste "localhost:8090/graphql" in the URL field.
+If using Postman, simply go to _New &#x27A1; GraphQL_ and paste "http://localhost:8090/graphql" in the URL field.

 #### Get Health
 Paste the following query into your GraphQL (either Postman or the GraphiQL playground).